-Although getting certified is not mandatory, it is a great way to showcase your experience and passion for the field.
+Although certification is not mandatory, it is a great way to showcase your experience and passion for the field.
 Additionally, certified project managers are more likely to get hired and even earn more than those without certification.

 1. Certified Associate in Project Management (CAPM)

-This entry-level certification is great for those with lesser experience or for newbies to project management.
+This entry-level certification is great for those with minimal experience in project management.
 You would only need a high school diploma and 1,500 hours of experience in project manager jobs, remote or not, to qualify for CAPM.

-Getting a CAPM will help you familiarize yourself with various project management processes and terms, and ultimately, get a PMP Certification in the long run.
+Getting a CAPM will help you familiarize yourself with various project management processes and terms, learn how project plans are developed, and ultimately, get a PMP Certification in the long run.